Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Repair and Deduct

-State Rule: The tenant cannot withhold rent to enforce any portion of the lease during tenancy, including to repair items under the landlord’s responsibility (§ 35-9A-164).
+Tenants cannot withhold rent to enforce any portion of the lease during tenancy (AL Code § 35-9A-164).

 Tenant Breaking a Lease (Early)

-Active Military: If the tenant is an active servicemember under reassignment, they can terminate the lease after giving 30-day notice in writing after the next rent payment date (50 U.S. Code § 3955).
+Active Military: Active service members (under reassignment) terminate the lease after giving 30-day notice, specifically after the next rent payment date (50 U.S. Code § 3955)

 Is an Oral Lease enforceable?

-Yes, a lease that is for a maximum period of 12 months is legal and enforceable; however, any longer period than 12 months must be in writing (§ 8-9-2(5)).
+Leases for a period of less than 12 months are legal and enforceable; however, any longer must be in writing (AL Code § 8-9-2(5)).

 Renewing a Lease